-The first branded, fat-reduced milks arrive, along with low fat salad dressings and cholesterol-free mayonnaise.
+In the 1970s, the first branded, fat-reduced milks arrived.
+As the 1980s progressed they were joined by low-fat salad dressings, cholesterol-free mayonnaise and other ‘lite’ products.
 In 1982, the Australian Nutrition Foundation developed the Healthy Eating Pyramid, which recommended lots of complex carbohydrates.
 It meant we could all eat pasta without feeling guilty.

 The Healthy Eating Pyramid has evolved over the years.
 In the 2015 version, renamed the Healthy Living Pyramid, fruit and veg have retained their position in the foundation layer, while grains have been bumped up to have their own layer.
 Legumes join meat and dairy towards the top.